Atlanta Falcons vs. Detroit Lions NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Atlanta and its opponents have gone over the current 42-point total in nine of 14 games this season.
+- Atlanta's games this season have gone over 42 points nine of 14 times.

-- Detroit has combined with its opponents to score more than 42 points in eight of 14 games this season.

-- The two teams combine to average 35.8 points per game, 6.2 less than the over/under in this contest.
+- The combined points per game average of the two teams, 35.8, is 6.2 points fewer than Sunday's over/under.

-- The 53.5 points per game these two squads have surrendered to opponents this season are 11.5 more than the 42 over/under in this contest.
+- This contest's over/under is 11.5 points under the 53.5 these two squads combine to give up per game in 2021.

-- The Falcons and their opponents have scored an average of 47.5 points per game in 2021, 5.5 more than Sunday's total.

-- The 46.0 PPG average total in Lions games this season is 4.0 points more than this game's over/under.
+- The average total in Falcons games this season is 47.5, 5.5 points more than Sunday's total of 42.

+- In 2021, games involving the Lions have averaged a total of 46.0 points, 4.0 more than the set total in this contest.

 Falcons stats and trends

-- In games that Atlanta totals over 380.5 yards, the team is 1-1 against the spread and 2-0 overall.
+- Atlanta is 1-1 against the spread and 2-0 overall when the team amasses over 380.5 yards.

-- The Falcons have turned the ball over 21 times this season, six more turnovers than the Lions have forced (15).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Atlanta's matchup with the Lions.